dannng/dannng.github.io/docs/glossary.markdown

 - Paige Walker, Tisch Library, Tufts University
 - Jacob Zaborowski, Getty Research Institute

-We are grateful for the feedback from the members of the community that shaped this and previous versions of the document.
+We are grateful for the feedback from the members of the community that shaped this and previous versions of this resource.